-In more recent years, the Group has tended to restrict its area of prime interest to Wanstead Park.
-Records of the areas wildlife - always thought to have been an important area of the Group's work - have become sparse due to lack of recorders, but practical work takes place usually each month in Wanstead Park.
-Similarly, field trips to other areas take place.
+By the end of the 2000s the Group had tended to restrict its area of prime interest to Wanstead Park.
+New records of the area's wildlife - always thought to have been an important area of the Group's work - had become sparse due to lack of recorders, but practical work still took place usually each month in Wanstead Park, as well as occasional field trips to other areas.

 Aerial view of part of the study area.
 Whiskers Island and Wanstead Park are in the forground, with the Exchange Lands and City of London Cemetery to the left.
 Beyond the Aldersbrook Estate is Wanstead Flats

 With the lack of contributors to the Wren Group's records, and the demise of its database, I collated old Wren Group records into my own database and have continued to add to that whenever possible.
 I felt that these should be accessible to any that wish to view them, and the Wanstead Wildlife website might help that aim.
 Similarly, it may be useful for people to be able to see what some of our local wildlife looks like, so a collection of photographs is available on the site.